kmaida/gatsby-speakerbot/docs/development-mongodb.md

 3. Atlas will take a few minutes to provision your cluster.
 Standby while your cluster is created (until the process completes).
 4. When the cluster has been created, click on the "CONNECT" button.
 5. Under **Whitelist a connection IP address**, click the "Add a Different IP Address" button.
 6. Enter IP Address: `0.0.0.0/0` and click "Add IP Address."
+This allows traffic from all IPs (we'll secure our connection with a username and password, which should remain confidential and never be checked into a public repository.)
 7. Under **Create a MongoDB User**, enter your desired username.
-8. For the password, click the "Autogenerate Secure Password" button and then copy the generated password to your password manager of choice.
-Then click the "Create MongoDB User" button.
+8. For the password, click the "Autogenerate Secure Password" button and then copy the generated password to your clipboad (and password manager of choice).
+Next, click the "Create MongoDB User" button.
 9. When available, click the "Choose a connection method" button to proceed to the next step.
 10. Click **Connect your application**.
 The default driver is `Node.js`.
 This is what we want, so do not change anything here.
 12. Under **Add your connection string into your application code**, copy the provided snippet.
 This is your MongoDB URI connection string.